Are you worried about making costly tweaks to your Google Ads campaign experiments?

 If at any time during the duration of the test you are unhappy with the results, you can close it out by simply changing the end date.

-But hopefully, you find your experiment successful.
+But hopefully, you find your Google Ads experiment successful.
 In that case, you can choose to apply the experiment to your original campaign.

-Or, you can convert the AdWords experiment into a brand new campaign if you wish to keep the original as is.
+Or, you can convert the Google Ads experiment into a brand new campaign if you wish to keep the original as is.
 Doing so will pause the original.

 The ability to test can be a huge time and money saver, as long as know what to test.

-Using the AdWords Experiments to perform A/B tests will help you find the right combinations and drive the highest conversions.
+Using the Google Ads Experiments to perform A/B tests will help you find the right combinations and drive the highest conversions.